troydavisson/PHRETS/docs/contribute.md

-Outside contributions to this library as welcome.
+Outside contributions to this library are welcome.

 # Contributing directly to the code